 - List of registrars

 - Domain name holder dispute

 - Domain name policy

 - Change registrar

-Restriction regarding the registration of certain domain names which have been temporarily blocked will be abolished
+Restriction regarding the registration of certain domain names which have been temporarily blocked has been abolished

 New provisions relating to the possibility to request a dispute entry for .lu domain names